-For assistance with your financial arrangements system, work with your practice management consultant, contact us at 1-888-937-2321 or practicesuccess@wellsfargo.com.
+For assistance with your financial arrangements system, work with your practice management consultant, visit the ADA Center for Professional Success (success.ADA.org) or contact us at 1-888-937-2321 or practicesuccess@wellsfargo.com.

 Monitoring practice performance

 Tracking and analyzing your business on a regular basis is a critical tool for managing the success of your practice.